RachadHelal/Task-Manager/README.md

-My first attemped in creating a task manager using HTML, CSS, and JavaScript
+My first Attempt in creating a task manager using HTML, CSS, and JavaScript